 Potential effects to habitat(s) within the project area critical to endangered species must be analyzed along with the endangered species themselves, while any activity proposed on National Wildlife Refuge lands must undergo a compatibility determination conducted by the Refuge.
-No designated critical habitats are present within 100-feet of either of the two project location options (Appendix A, Figure 3) (USFWS 2023b).
+No designated critical habitats are present within 100-feet of any of the proposed project location options (Appendix A, Figure 3) (USFWS 2023b).